JialingYu/AI-for-Trading/Neural network/readme.md

 [A notebook of inference and validation of the trained neural network and solving overfitting using dropout]

-[A notebook of saving and loading the model]
+[A notebook of saving and loading model with pytorch]

 ## Recurrent Neural network
 Different from traditional feedforward neural network(NN), which information only goes in one direction, reccurent neural network(RNN) has a loop which allows information to preceed so that we can use past information for present task.
 However, it turns out that standard reccurent neural network is only able to use the recent past information, i.e., it is only able to remember short term information.
 To address this isseue, we use a special kind of reccurent neural network--LSTM(long short term memory) network.